matuteiglesias/journal/content/Dev/2024-09-14_Managed_and_Automated_Google_Cloud_Projects.md

 **🕒 00:20–00:40**
 **🏷️ Labels**: Google Cloud, Automation, IAM, Bash Scripting, Project Management
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to enhance the management and automation of Google Cloud projects, focusing on hosting, project listing, IAM policy retrieval, and deletion.
+The session aimed to enhance the management and [[automation]] of Google Cloud projects, focusing on hosting, project listing, IAM policy retrieval, and deletion.

 ### Key Activities
-- **Hosting a Website:** Followed a guide to host a website using Google Cloud Platform's App Engine, including setup, SDK installation, application preparation, deployment, and custom domain mapping.
+- **Hosting a Website:** Followed a guide to host a website using Google Cloud Platform's App Engine, including setup, SDK installation, application preparation, [[deployment]], and custom domain mapping.
 - **[[Project Management]]:** Utilized guides and scripts to list and manage Google Cloud projects using both the Google Cloud Console and SDK.
 - **[[Automation]] with Bash:** Developed and executed Bash scripts for listing projects and retrieving IAM policy bindings, improving project visibility and security management.
-- **Security and Access Control:** Reviewed a comprehensive report on IAM bindings and access permissions, identifying issues and recommendations for better project management.
+- **Security and Access Control:** Reviewed a comprehensive report on IAM bindings and access permissions, identifying issues and recommendations for better [[project management]].
 - **Project Deletion:** Executed terminal commands to delete specific Google Cloud projects where necessary.

 ### Achievements